 How to Find Out What Kind of Dog You Have

 Dogs come in all shapes and sizes, and frequently without pedigrees to describe their breed or heritage.
-The identities of dogs with unknown or mixed-breed lineages are frequently guessed based on their physical appearance, but it is not known how accurate these canine visual breed assessments are.
+The identities of dogs with unknown or mixed-breed lineages are frequently guessed based on their physical appearance or behavior, but it is not known how accurate these canine visual breed assessments are.

 Faculty and students from the Shelter Medicine Program at the University of Florida College of Veterinary Medicine conducted a national survey of dog experts to compare their best guesses for the breeds of dogs in a series of photographs.
 These visual assessments were compared to DNA breed profiles for the dogs.

-More than 5,000 dog experts, including breeders, trainers, groomers, veterinarians, shelter staff, rescuers, and others completed the survey.
+More than 5,000 dog experts, including breeders, trainers, groomers, veterinarians, shelter staff, rescuers, and others completed this breed identification survey.
 You are invited to view pictures of the 100 dogs in our study, their actual DNA breed results, and what our survey participants guessed their breeds were.
 Maybe you’ll see a photo that looks like your own special pup!